Digital

 Advocacy in action: Supporting telehealth

-• Patients could only receive telehealth services at a medical facility.
+• Patients can receive telehealth services in their homes without going to a medical facility.

-• A limited number of services were on the Medicare Telehealth List.
+• The number of services on the Medicare Telehealth List has been greatly expanded.

 You are why we fight